How Face Recognition Can Empower Retail

 Improve Customer Experience Using AI in Retail

 Retailers are clearly at the crossroads now – either they settle for the current position they have on the market, or make a bold move by bringing technology and media to their businesses.
-To date, technology seems the best way possible to shake up the retail business after the coronavirus lockdown.
+To date, technology seems the best way possible to shake up the retail business to mitigate outcomes caused by the coronavirus lockdown.

 VIP Client Detection and Notification